AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/java-functional-testing.md

 >
 >For running the functional tests from your local machine, create a user with admin-like permissions to achieve the same behavior.

-2. The containerized infrastructure that is scoped for functional testing is limited the following boundaries:
+2. The containerized infrastructure that is scoped for functional testing is limited by the following boundaries:

 | Type    | Value | Description                                                 |